veganstraightedge/markdown_media/README.md

 ]]
 ```

-Here's what they all mean.
+Here’s what they all mean.

 - **Required**.
 Always put a blank line above the media embed
 - **Required**.
 Always start the media embed with two left square brackets (no space between them).